 Getting close to a Deaf person requires a little vulnerability on both sides.
 Many Deaf people are just as insecure about not being understood as you are, but most are patient and incredibly skilled at getting their point across to you.

 “Deaf and dumb” is an insulting way to label a Deaf person.
-You should instead say Deaf and Mute, a scientifically proven and respectful way.
+You should instead just say Deaf, a scientifically proven and respectful way.
 When writing or exchanging correspondence, the word Deaf should always start with capital “D”, as if you are addressing the “Mr.” and “Mrs.” titles.

-- During introductions, always introduce yourself first and simply fingerspell your name.
-The Deaf Community gives name Signs to people.
-Those who can hear don’t invent their own, nor do they give name Signs to each other.
+- During introductions, always introduce yourself first and use the sign language alphabet to fingerspell your name.
+The Deaf Community gives name signs to people.
+Those who can hear don’t invent their own, nor do they give name signs to each other.

 - Make and maintain eye contact and then approach.

 - Waving: to get the Deaf person’s attention, wave your hand in his or her peripheral vision field.
 Wave casually; a frantic wave means something is wrong.

 - Tapping: if you are close enough in distance to the person; a tap on the arm is a sure and preferred way to get a response.

 - Flickering the lights gets everyone’s attention.
 This custom is equivalent to yelling for everyone to ‘listen up’.
 You can also use it to draw attention when you enter the room if his or her back is turned towards you.